cpt8c8/OO-Language-Comparison/README.md

 ##### Kotlin
 In Kotlin you have backing fields, which help you refer to the property inside the getter and setter methods.
 You must use them becuase using the property directly inside the getter or setter causes a recursive call which will generate a StackOverflowError.
 The Kotlin code in the getters and setters example has these in use (the fields have been named "field" for ease of identification).
 ##### Python
+In python, backing variables are usually denoted by an underscore preceding the variable name(\_varibalename)

 #### Computed properties?
 ##### Kotlin